How to Recruit for the Busy Season & Grow Your Business

 3. Closing Candidates

-Forrester Research states that it may take as many as eight brand touchpoint to influence the decision-making process.
-So, utilize how you communicate with prospects.
-Send information, thank you's, and anything else that engages a candidate through their decision.
+Forrester Research states that it may take as many as eight brand touchpoints to influence decision-making.
+So, utilize how you communicate with prospects — send information, thank you's, and anything else that engages a candidate through their decision.

 4. Delighting a Successful Hire

-Need more information on how to fulfill your busy season with quality employment?
+Need more information on how to thrive this busy season?
 Chat with us today, and we’ll get you started on a path toward success.